aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 filled with coolant.
 Pump RPM and flow can be set to enhance on-device calculations.

 The Aquastream XT pump exposes temperature readings for the coolant, external sensor and fan IC.
-It also exposes pump and fan voltages, as well as pump current.
+It also exposes pump and fan speeds (in RPM), voltages, as well as pump current.

 The Aquastream Ultimate pump exposes coolant temp and an external temp sensor, along with speed, power, voltage and current of both the pump and optionally connected fan.